 TV and Digital Spend are Now on Par

 Advertisers can no longer ignore the growth of digital ads in comparison to TV.
-PricewaterhouseCoopers predicted US digital ad spend would surpass TV by the end of 2016; according to an early 2017 AdAge report, it already has.
+PricewaterhouseCoopers predicted US digital ad spend would surpass TV by the end of 2016, and it did

 TV Isn’t Really “TV” Anymore